locodarwin/xcb-ext-reu/README.md

 Verifies 1234 bytes of memory starting at $C000 on c64 with memory starting at $0000 bank 0 of REU - a value of 1 will be placed in z! if all bytes match exactly, otherwise z! = 0

-**WARNING: For performance reasons, there is no sanity check for the arguments passed into reu_trans().
+**WARNING: For performance & memory saving reasons, there is no sanity/bounds check for the arguments passed into reu_trans().
 If you pass arguments that are out of bounds, you'll get unexpected and potentially catastrophic results without any warning or error.**

 # Detailed Explanation

 Many Commodore 8-bit enthusiasts today possess RAM Expansion Units (REUs) of some type, either in the form of real Commodore hardware units such as the 17xx series or clones, the CMD GEORAM cartridge or clones, multi-function aftermarket expansion port cartridges (such as the 1541 Ultimate II+), or even as an REU option in an emulator such as Vice.
 XC=BASIC does not possess native commands to allow the programmer to harness the power of an REU, but with a simple extension function like the one provided here, it's now trivial to implement REU usage in your own XC=BASIC programs without having to understand the inner workings or I/O registers of such devices.
-Using an REU is now almost as simple as using the XC=BASIC MEMCPY command.
+Using an REU is now *almost* as simple as using the XC=BASIC MEMCPY command.

-For clarity of explanation, we will differentiate REU-installed RAM from internally-installed computer RAM through the use of the terms "near" and "far," as follows:
+For the sake of clarity, we will differentiate REU-installed RAM from internally-installed computer RAM through the use of the terms "near" and "far," as follows:

   * "Near" memory is the RAM that is natively installed in the computer.
 On the C64, this is the 64k that is natively addressable by the 6510 CPU.
   * "Far" memory is the RAM that is installed in the REU.
 This can be anywhere from 128k to a whopping 16mb!